 Phi Mu Alpha Sinfonia and Sigma Alpha Iota sponsor this annual concert featuring the works of American composers.
 It's held in memory of Reynaldo Rovers, a former Music Department faculty member.

-The French Club, Teutonia Vallis (German Club), Hispanic Culture Society, and International Business Club sponsor a day on campus for high school students to learn about foreign cultures.
+The French Club, Teutonia Vallis (German Club), Hispanic Culture Society, Global Education Club, andInternational Business Club sponsor a day on campus for High School Students to learn about foreign cultures.

 Sponsored by Student Government, this student-initiated annual event began in spring 2002.
 LVC students wake up to find that day classes have been cancelled and replaced with a full day of fun involving the entire campus community.
 Events for the day include a picnic on the Social Quad, inflatables, movies, music, sports challenges, egg tosses, and more.